Practical Suggestions on

 Pray within the busyness of your life

-Embrace the uniqueness of your personality in your prayer time and space
+Embrace the uniqueness of your personality in your prayer time and

 Record (audio or video) your prayer requests